calderwoodra/blog/what_is_intelligence/README.md

 <summary>Someone who is quick to form opinions without being open to changing them</summary>
 <p style="margin-left: 1rem; margin-top: .25rem">
-It seems like the natural tendency for most people is to quickly form an opinion, so it follows that taking things slow and challenging yourself take discipline and motivation.
-Of course, if you can't form "new" thoughts on your own, it's hard to imagine being able to challenge your existing ones as well.
+It seems like the natural tendency for most people is to quickly form an opinion, so it follows that taking things slow and challenging yourself takes discipline and motivation.
+Of course, if you can't form "new" thoughts on your own, it's hard to imagine being able to challenge your existing thoughts as well.
 <br />
 </details>